Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 ```

 ## Contact
-If you have encounter problems when running the code or have any questions, please open an issue or contact diego.barbulobarrios@wur.nl.
+If you encounter problems when running the code or have any questions, please open an issue or contact diego.barbulobarrios@wur.nl.